gkobilansky/santas-specialties/site/content/menu/baked-ziti.md

 ---
-title: "Baked Ziti"
+title: Baked Ziti
-description: "this is a description"
+description: this is a description
-price: "45"
+price: '55'
-type: "pasta"
+type: pasta
 ---